symfony-cmf/symfony-cmf-docs/cookbook/create_basic_cms_auto_routing.rst

 .. note::

-    This command is an `idempotent`_, which means that it should be safe to run it multiple times, even when you have data in your repository.
+    It is the responsiblity of the developer to ensure that each initializer is  `idempotent`_ - that is to say initializers must be capable of being run multiple times without data-loss even in a production environment.

 Create Data Fixtures
 ~~~~~~~~~~~~~~~~~~~~